Ja Lama: Mongolia's struggle for independence

 The Mongolian Revolution of 1911 was fought by the Khalkha Mongols against Qing China.
 However, western Mongolia remained under Manchu control.
 By spring of 1912, Ja Lama returned to Mongolia; this time he made his way to Khovd in northwest Mongolia, the last Qing stronghold in the area, where a Manchu amban and soldiers were stationed at a fort.

 All Qing officials were expelled from Mongolia by the independent Mongolian government under the Bogd Khan.
 The Amban of Uliastai chose to evacuate under Russian protection; however, the Amban of Khovd chose to stay and fight the Mongol rebels with his troops.
 The Mongol envoy sent to deliver the message to Khovd was executed by the Amban, then the Mongols prepared to attack Khovd, with 2000 soldiers contributed by Ja Lama to the Mongol forces.
 In 1912 at Khovd, Ja Lama helped defeat the Manchus and ransack their fort.

-Ja Lama let it be known everywhere that he was going to free the Mongols from the rule of China.
+Ja Lama let it be known everywhere that he was going to free the Mongols from the rule of Qing dynasty.
 The Mongols noted that Ja Lama possessed a cap to which a golden Kalacakran vajra was affixed, instead of a button as common among Mongols.
 He quickly mobilized his own force and joined the 5,000 Mongols from the Khovd Province.
 This combined force was led by Ja Lama, the Generals Khatanbaatar Magsarjav and Manlaibaatar Damdinsüren, and the Jalkhanz Khutagt Sodnomyn Damdinbazar.
 Together, the Mongol fighters liberated the town of Uliastai, the town of Ulaangom in May, and Khovd in August, declaring their unity with the newly founded Mongolian state.
 Khovd was the final city under Manchu-Chinese (Qing) control to be seized by the Mongols.